tj/reds/Readme.md

 ## About

-  Currently reds strips stop words and applies the metaphone algorithm to the remaining words before mapping the constants in Redis sets.
+  Currently reds strips stop words and applies the metaphone and porter stemmer algorithms to the remaining words before mapping the constants in Redis sets.
 For example the following text:

     Tobi is a ferret and he only wants four dollars